 Upgrade to a Real Bed

-It’s about time to start thinking about upgrading to a twin mattress for your 3 year old.
+It’s about time to start thinking about upgrading to a twin mattress for your toddler / preschooler.
 Their little growing bodies will begin to outgrow their toddler bed and needs the space of a twin mattress to be able to flourish unencumbered.
 A twin bed also allows for a major storage upgrade as the space below the bed can be used for a whole host of packing options.

 Children’s Growth Chart